|

 Instructor: Nando Raynolds

-This class is an introduction to Qigong and simple stretching patterns.
+This course is an introduction to Qigong and simple stretching patterns.
 Movements will be taught both as physical and energetic exercises and as methods for improving present moment awareness and mindfulness of subtle perceptions.
 No special clothing or experience is required.
-Come as you are, ready to have fun with others!
-Although Qigong can be studied for a lifetime, this brief series will give you a taste of the practices.
-You will learn a set of simple movements you can integrate into your daily routine.
-Students can access videos on my YouTube channel, and a DVD is available for purchase but is not required.
-The exercises will challenge and enhance your flexibility, balance, and coordination.
+Participants should come as they are, ready to have fun with others!
+Although Qigong can be studied for a lifetime, this brief series will provide a taste of the practices.
+Students will learn a set of simple movements that can be integrated into a daily routine.
+Students will also have access to videos on the instructor’s YouTube channel, and optional DVD or digital material is available for purchase.
+The exercises will challenge and enhance flexibility, balance, and coordination.
 Classes consist mostly of active movement.
-Students will sign a liability waiver prior to the first class.
+Students must sign a liability waiver prior to the first class.

-NOTE: We will meet over Zoom and class will include social time with other students using breakout rooms.
+NOTE: This online course will include social time with other students using breakout rooms.
 Since this is online, students must be prepared to take complete responsibility for their own physical well-being.
 Classes will not be recorded.

 |